NuGet/Home/proposed/2021/NuGet.orgTFMs.md

 ### Problem: What problem is this solving?

 Developers cannot use the package details page to determine what frameworks a NuGet package can support.
-In 2021, we live in a world where there are three evolutions of .NET coexisting on NuGet; .NET Framework, .NET Core, and .NET 5.
+In 2021, we live in a world where there are many evolutions of .NET coexisting on NuGet, such as .NET Framework and .NET 5.

 Developers should be able to determine whether a package works for their project without having to first download it or rely on the author’s documentation.